MaartenVdPloeg/DataScience-IoT-Project/README.md

  Note: I have added the library files in [a seperate branch](https://github.com/MaartenVdPloeg/DataScience-IoT-Project/tree/main/Project_Libraries) aswell, except for the ESP-8266 libraries.
 This requires an extra step to intergrate library of the board in the IDE.

-### Make an Adafruit IO account
+### Make an Adafruit IO account, feeds and a dashboard

+[Create an Adafruit IO account](https://io.adafruit.com/) and create the topics Humidity, Temperature and CO2.
+You will then be able to create a dashboard and utilise different visual tools to display the data that generated to the Temperature, Humidity and CO2 feeds.

+Following these steps and entering your Wifi-credentials, your Adafruit IO Username and KEY, will then leave you to upload the code.
+I hope you will enjoy this IoT-project.

 ![Project_FinalOverview](https://user-images.githubusercontent.com/103762292/163675866-3d02830c-4dc0-40b3-aee0-28cd898e5b0f.jpg)

-[Create an Adafruit IO account](https://io.adafruit.com/) and create the topics Humidity, Temperature and CO2.
-That way you can upload the code with your Wifi-credentials and your Adafruit IO Username and KEY, without having to change the code besides that.